 A doctor or mental health provider who sees you for possible complicated grief may ask:

 Sep.
 13, 2014

 - How often do you think about your deceased loved one?

 - Do you believe you could have prevented your loved one's death?

 - Do you ever wish that you had died along with your loved one?

-- How well are you functioning in your daily life, including work, household maintenance and other relationships?
+- How well are you functioning in your daily life, such as work, household maintenance and relationships?

 - Have you experienced any other major stresses, changes or loss since your loved one died?

 - Have you had trouble eating or sleeping since your loved one died?